-Ambiq Micro and TSMC Deliver World’s Lowest Energy Consumption for Huawei’s Fitness Wearables
+Ambiq and TSMC Deliver World’s Lowest Energy Consumption for Huawei’s Fitness Wearables

-At the heart of the Apollo2 platform is Ambiq Micro’s patented Subthreshold Power Optimized Technology (SPOT™), which includes wide-ranging IP to drive record-breaking energy efficiency.
+At the heart of the Apollo2 platform is Ambiq’s patented Subthreshold Power Optimized Technology (SPOT®), which includes wide-ranging IP to drive record-breaking energy efficiency.
 In addition, Apollo2 leverages TSMC’s 40nm Near-Vt technology platform to significantly cut power use by always-on devices and meet the stringent power and connectivity demands of the wearables and IoT markets.

-Huawei chose the Apollo2 because it is the lowest-power microcontroller on the market and for Ambiq’s unique SPOT technology, which enables Huawei to achieve greater efficiencies for its next wave of wearables and connected devices.
+Huawei chose the Apollo2 because it is the lowest-power system on a chip on the market and for Ambiq’s unique SPOT technology, which enables Huawei to achieve greater efficiencies for its next wave of wearables and connected devices.
 This is clearly demonstrated in the Huawei Band Pro 2 product, available on Amazon.com, which includes professional runner training, advanced sleep tracking, and relaxation exercises without sacrificing crucial battery life.

-“Ambiq’s groundbreaking low-power technology is critical because consumers are demanding always-on, always-connected, always-aware devices with longer battery life and slimmer, more fashionable form factors,” said Rico Zhang, Smart Wearable Product Line President of Huawei.“We are very pleased to offer the most innovative fitness wearables in the market, enabled by Ambiq Micro’s Apollo2 platform.”
+“Ambiq’s groundbreaking low-power technology is critical because consumers are demanding always-on, always-connected, always-aware devices with longer battery life and slimmer, more fashionable form factors,” said Rico Zhang, Smart Wearable Product Line President of Huawei.
+“We are very pleased to offer the most innovative fitness wearables in the market, enabled by Ambiq’s Apollo2 platform.”